 BEACON’s model is a virtuous cycle in which entrepreneurs share feedback on how their needs can best be met, while resource providers receive informed, thoughtful recommendations on the best ways to support.
 Click here to view our initial assessment of Washington, D.C and 2018 Impact Snapshot.

-BEACON launched in November 2016 as a bold public-private partnership to support women entrepreneurs in Washington, DC.
-With leadership from Google, Georgetown Law, and the D.C.
-Mayor's Office, as well as grassroots energy from a broad network of women entrepreneurs, BEACON's goal is to demonstrate how businesses, service providers and government can help ensure that women entrepreneurs have an equal opportunity to succeed.
+BEACON launched in 2016 as a bold public-private partnership to strengthen the ecosystem for D.C.'s women entrepreneurs -- and to learn lessons we hope to share across the country.
+With leadership from Georgetown's Institute for Technology Law & Policy, the Office of D.C.
+Mayor Muriel Bowser, and grassroots energy from a broad network of women founders, BEACON demonstrates how investors, mentors, and government can work together to ensure women business owners have an equal opportunity to succeed.

 Founded by a volunteer, working board of women leaders across disciplines, BEACON quickly scaled to create a robust grassroots network of over 3,000 women founders and resources, collaborated with over 50 partners, and funded 30 ecosystem-builder organizations.
 As an "umbrella" organization, BEACON formed to drive connectivity among ecosystem actors and uses human-centered design to incorporate entrepreneurs into solution-creation.
 BEACON's community is comprised of over 51% women of color representing a variety of industries.

 The Founding Team

 Alexandra Givens | Executive Director, Georgetown Institute of Technology Law and Policy